What Is Broadcasting Journalism?

 A degree in broadcast journalism prepares the student to update the public on all types of news.
 A bachelor's degree qualifies graduates for most careers, though master's-level programs in broadcast journalism are also available.

 A broadcast journalism major learns to locate sources, properly conduct interviews, write scripts for TV or the radio, record sound clips and edit audio and video.
 An interested student also learns to work under pressure and handle deadlines.
 Students currently enrolled in school often opt to work at an on-campus TV or radio station; some complete an internship somewhere off-campus to gain working experience.

 What Types of Jobs are Available?

-A broadcast journalist will be prepared to enter the world of reporting and producing at a news station or even in businesses such as publishing houses, advertising agencies or public relations firms.
-A graduate can work as a reporter, anchor, director, narrator (who provides voiceovers for segments), writer, research director, producer, audio engineer or production assistant.
+Graduates will be prepared to enter the world of reporting and producing at a news station or even in businesses such as publishing houses, advertising agencies or public relations firms.
+They can work as a reporter, anchor, director, narrator (who provides voiceovers for segments), writer, research director, producer, audio engineer or production assistant.

 Related to Broadcasting Journalism

 Broadcast journalism and communications programs generally offer radio broadcast training.
 Students often staff on-campus radio...